 This mic includes an element constructed to be low-mass, thus delivering the best possible transient response.
 A sweeping frequency response of 30-15,000 Hz coupled with its excellent performance in high-SPL applications add to the versatility of this top-caliber device; it is ideal for use with pianos, group vocals, acoustic guitars, and more.
 The Pro 37 has a cardioid polar pattern which emphasizes the sound from directly in front of the device and decreases additional sound from the sides or back.
 This results in a cleaner, more focused recording in the studio and a more powerful sound projection onstage.
 This mic’s contacts have been built to withstand corrosion with the XLRM-type, gold plated connector, adding durability to the list of this product’s many assets.
 Additionally, the Pro 37 weighs in at 9.6 ounces, making it highly portable and easy to store.

-The A-T Pro 37 has earned a rating of 4.7 stars on Amazon.
 Customers rave about this mic’s precision and clarity of sound, especially when used with acoustic instruments.
-The one minor downside to be found is its price; at around $170, this product is one of the more expensive options available.
+The one minor downside to be found is its price.
+This product is one of the more expensive options available.
 However, the quality of the Pro 37 justifies its price--think of it as an investment in your musical work for years to come.

 3. MXL V67N Small Diaphragm Condenser Instrument Microphone With Cardioid And Omni Capsules